On the Uniqueness of Global Multiple SLEs: Multiple Interfaces in Ising and Random-Cluster Models

-Thus, to prove Proposition~\ref{prop::global_multiple_sle_beyond4}, it remains to show the uniqueness part, which we establish in the end of this section.
+In this section, we prove that the scaling limit of each subsequence of FK-Ising interfaces is unique, thereby finishing the proof of Proposition~\ref{prop::fkising_alternating_cvg}.
 The idea is similar to the proof of Theorem~\ref{thm::global_unique} in Section~\ref{subsec::uniqueness_general}.
-For this purpose, we need analogues of the lemmas appearing in Sections~\ref{subsec::uniqueness_pair} and~\ref{subsec::uniqueness_general}.
+In particular, we need analogues of the lemmas appearing in Sections~\ref{subsec::uniqueness_pair} and~\ref{subsec::uniqueness_general}.
+Again, we formulate them for general $\kappa\in (4,6]$.